lowRISC/lowrisc-site/content/docs/diplomacy/index.md

 Inside the class body, several abstract methods (such as the aforementioned operator `:=`) and `lazy' variables are defined.
 As a feature of Scala, a lazy variable is evaluated only when it is used.
-The Diplomacy package relies on this mechanism to enforce the order of the compile-time parameter negotiation.
+The Diplomacy package relies on this mechanism to enforce the order of the Scala-run-time parameter negotiation.
 To further highlight such order, the dependency of the listed lazy variables are commented respectively.

-The compile-time parameter negotiation is usually triggered by utilising the `bundleOut` and the `bundleIn` lazy variable to declare the IO bundle of a Chisel module (we will come back to this later in the cake pattern).
+The Scala-run-time parameter negotiation is usually triggered by utilising the `bundleOut` and the `bundleIn` lazy variable to declare the IO bundle of a Chisel module (we will come back to this later in the cake pattern).
 Take the `bundleOut` as an example, it is evaluated by converting an array of `edgesOut` (edge parameter **`EO`**) to an array of IO bundles (**`BO`**).
 The edge parameter `edgesOut` is also a lazy variable evaluated from the array of output connections `oPorts` and the parameter array of the output connections `oParams`.